Aliases for HTR4 Gene

 GeneCards Summary for HTR4 Gene

 HTR4 (5-Hydroxytryptamine Receptor 4) is a Protein Coding gene.
-Diseases associated with HTR4 include Constipation and Irritable Bowel Syndrome.
-Among its related pathways are Peptide ligand-binding receptors and cAMP signaling pathway.
+Diseases associated with HTR4 include Irritable Bowel Syndrome and Constipation.
+Among its related pathways are Peptide ligand-binding receptors and Circadian entrainment.
 GO annotations related to this gene include G-protein coupled receptor activity and trace-amine receptor activity.
-An important paralog of this gene is TAAR9.
+An important paralog of this gene is HRH2.

 UniProtKB/Swiss-Prot Summary for HTR4 Gene